Putting Together an Effective Working Capital Management Plan

 - Is your inventory turning over at the same pace as your industry?

-Enterprise Bank can help you benchmark DSO, DIO and DPO performance against industry peers.
-This will enable you to pin-point where working capital management improvements can be most effective.
-Using the information from your cash conversion cycle examination, you can now establish your working capital management goals.
+Enterprise Bank can help you benchmark DSO, DIO and DPO performance against your industry peers.
+This will help you pinpoint where working capital management improvements can be most effective.
+Using information from your cash conversion cycle examination, you can now establish your working capital management goals.
 Before you begin to develop a plan, you must first understand your intended goals.
 For instance, you may decide that your plan should focus on receivables improvements since your DSO is growing well beyond the industry averages.

 Once you have accurately documented the current state of all your processes, it is important to examine each activity and determine if it is required and/or adds value to your customer.
 Those processes that fail to meet this litmus test should be eliminated or changed.

-There is a tendency at this stage to quickly work through the checklist of current state elements because of your familiarity with the processes involved.
-Organizations should consider bringing in someone from outside the treasury operation, such as a banking partner like Enterprise Bank, who can provide an objective perspective.
-Enterprise Bank has tremendous expertise in working capital management, and can ask probing questions and challenge the status quo during the planning phase, which can guide you to making critical process improvements.
+There is a tendency at this stage to quickly work through the checklist of current state elements because of your familiarity with the process.
+You might consider bringing in someone from outside the treasury operation, such as a banking partner like Enterprise, who can provide an objective perspective.
+Enterprise Bank has tremendous expertise in working capital management, and can ask probing questions and challenge the status quo during the planning phase.
+This can guide you to critical process improvements.

 Having identified activities that are contributing to pain points and bottlenecks in your collection process, you can begin to formulate a working capital optimization strategy with clearly defined goals designed to meet your business objectives.
 This plan should consider the current work environment, as well as the capabilities of your staff to execute once completed.

 Making substantial changes to treasury processes can prove difficult and time consuming, but you shouldn’t lose sight of the benefits your organization will reap.
 The sports adage, “no pain, no gain,” is certainly true when it comes to developing an effective working capital management plan that delivers substantive change.